 The accompanying unaudited condensed consolidated interim financial statements have been prepared by the Company in accordance with US GAAP for interim information and pursuant to the rules and regulations of the SEC.
-Accordingly, certain information and footnote disclosures normally included in unaudited condensed consolidated interim financial statements prepared in accordance with US GAAP have been condensed or omitted pursuant to such rules and regulations.
-These unaudited condensed consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements and related notes for the year ended December 31, 2023, filed as part of the Company's Annual Report on Form 10-K.
+Accordingly, certain information and footnote disclosures normally included in audited consolidated financial statements prepared in accordance with US GAAP have been condensed or omitted pursuant to such rules and regulations.
+These unaudited consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements and related notes for the year ended December 31, 2023, filed as part of the Company's Annual Report.

-The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the audited consolidated financial statements, and in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair presentation of the financial information for the interim periods.
-The results of operations for any interim period are not necessarily indicative of the results to be expected for the full fiscal year.
+These unaudited condensed consolidated interim financial statements have been prepared on the same basis as the audited consolidated financial statements and, in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair presentation of the financial information for the interim periods.
+However, the results of operations for any interim period are not necessarily indicative of the results to be expected for the full fiscal year.